sviperll/argo/README.md

 Every feature should be as general as possible when simplicity is not sacrificed.
 But most importantly language features shouldn't block future extensions.
 A language feature should be allowed to become more general later.
-A language feature shouldn't steal syntax that can be used for some feature extension.
+A language feature shouldn't steal syntax that can be used for some future extension.
 The problem of identifying set of possible extensions is ill defined, but nevertheless some analysis should be performed anyway following personal judgment, taste and experience.